 The Fourth World Congress was never formally closed in plenary, so it will resume in 2018 - watch this space

 Sign up to the mailing list below to get updates and details about the 2017 Congress

-The 4th World Congress of Psychogeography brings together people from all walks of life to to Heritage Quay this Autumn.
+The 4th World Congress of Psychogeography in 2018 brings together people from all walks of life to to Huddersfield this Autumn.
 With a mix of walks and talks come and find out what it’s all about and take the opportunity to explore new ways of seeing the world around you.
-Some of the walks are also part of Heritage Open Days (pdf) in Huddersfield.

 Please note that some details may change, please check these listing nearer to the time to double check the running order.
 Any under 16s must be accompanied by a responsible adult.
 Please dress appropriately for the weather if you are taking part in an outdoor activity.
 Some events may require booking, but all are free.

 Guy Debord, a leading figure in the Situationist International, refers to psychogeography in terms of how environments might effect the emotions and behaviours of individuals in conscious and unconscious ways.
 The practice then of psychogeographical walking, also known as the derive/drift is a way of departing from the usual mode of walking for work or leisure purposes and is seen as a way to creatively and playful explore different places.
 Therefore derives/drifts are different to a casual walk or a stroll because the aims are to explore what places we are drawn to and discouraged from.
 Chance and spontaneity is key to the process of doing derives/drifts.
 Here are some starting points to think about psychogeography and the idea of the derive/drift:

 By doing psychogeography, by walking across places and spaces in a different way, we may learn three new things: About the places themselves, about ourselves and how we relate to these particular spaces, and about space and place in general with possibly seeing a glimmer of whats really going on there.